Tips and recommendations

 USBC_3000x2000.jpg

-USB-C: the universal cable
+USB-C: the cable for everything

-Today’s computers are often also equipped with a USB-C output.
-In these cases, it is important that this port also supports the so-called DisplayPort Alternate Mode (DP Alt Mode) and therefore the transmission of video signals.
-If this is the case, these ports also process higher resolutions without any problems.
+Current computers are often also equipped with a USB-C output.
+In these cases, it is important that this connection also enables the so-called Display Port Alternate Mode (DP Alt Mode) and thus the transmission of video signals.
+If this is the case, such a connection can also process higher resolutions without any problems.

-Conventional solution: untidy cabling
+Conventional solution: messy cabling

 Data signals